1. Dick Spring was a Teachta Dala for Kerry North from 1981 to 2002.

 Dick Spring was closely involved in the negotiations which led to the Anglo-Irish Agreement in 1985.

-Dick Spring was appointed Tanaiste for the second time, and Minister for Foreign Affairs.
+Dick Spring was appointed Tanaiste for the second time, and as Minister for Foreign Affairs.

 Dick Spring had reservations about Whelehan being suitable, owing to the alleged laxity of his handling of a particular child abuse criminal case, involving a disgraced Catholic priest.

-Dick Spring entered into negotiations with Reynolds' new successor, Bertie Ahern, the Minister for Finance.
+Dick Spring entered into negotiations with Reynolds' successor as party, Bertie Ahern, the Minister for Finance.

 Dick Spring broke off negotiations with Fianna Fail, and instead pursued negotiations to form a coalition with Fine Gael and Democratic Left.